w3c/wai-curricula/content/index.md

 ## Tips

 The following tips help you provide more effective courses, training, and certification programs on accessibility:
-* **Involve people with disabilities** &mdash; Involve people with disabilities in courses so that students get perspectives from real people on the  impact of accessibility barriers and accessibility features.
+* **Involve people with disabilities** &mdash; Involve people with disabilities in your courses so that students get perspectives from real people on the impact of accessibility barriers and accessibility features.
 Invite people with disabilities to show how they use assistive technologies and adaptive strategies, the accessibility features they rely on, and barriers they encounter.
 If you cannot invite people with disabilities, consider using videos instead.
 Yet make sure to guide your students through the process to avoid perpetuating existing misunderstandings.
 For guidance on working with people with disabilities, ethical considerations, and cautions, see [Involving Users in Web Projects for Better, Easier Accessibility](/planning/involving-users/).
 * **Include the reasons for accessibility features** &mdash; Include the *why*, not just the *how*.
-For example, students should know why to provide alternative text, not just how to.
-When students understand the reasons behind accessibility features and how people with disabilities use them, then students can implement more effective accessibility.
+For example, students should know why to provide text alternatives, not just how to.
+Students learn and implement accessibility more effectively when they understand the reasons behind accessibility features and how people with disabilities use them.
 * **Cover all disabilities** &mdash; Avoid inadvertently prioritizing some types of disabilities over others.
+Digital accessibility is essential for people with many different types of disabilities, including auditory, cognitive and learning, physical, speech, and visual.
 For guidance on cross-disability aspects, see [How People with Disabilities Use the Web](/people-use-web).
-* **Approach accessibility holistically** &mdash; Explain that the goal is not just to pass a checklist; the goal is to improve the user experience of people with disabilities.
-Help students understand the broad benefits of accessibility, including for users without disabilities.
-For examples, see [Media, User Experiences and Benefits to Organizations](/media/av/users-orgs/) and [Web Accessibility Perspectives Videos](/perspective-videos/).
-Explain how accessibility is related to usability and inclusive design.
-See [Accessibility, Usability, and Inclusion](/fundamentals/accessibility-usability-inclusion/).
+* **Approach accessibility holistically** &mdash; Communicate accessibility as part of the broader umbrella of inclusion and diversity.
+Explain that accessibility is not effectively addressed with a checklist mindset; the goal of accessibility is to improve the user experience of people with disabilities, which provides many benefits, including for users without disabilities.
+For an explanation of how accessibility is related to usability and inclusive design, see [Accessibility, Usability, and Inclusion](/fundamentals/accessibility-usability-inclusion/).
 * **Make it accessible** &mdash; Ensure that the course itself is accessible.
 For example:
    * all presentations, teaching materials, exercises, assessments, and other student interactions are accessible
    * the online learning platform, the classroom, computer lab, and training venue are accessible
    * captions, sign-language, and large-print is provided when needed
    * instructors describe visual information, including text on the screen

-   For specific guidance, see [How to Make Your Presentations Accessible to All](/teach-advocate/accessible-presentations/).
+   For specific guidance on making your training accessible, see [How to Make Your Presentations Accessible to All](/teach-advocate/accessible-presentations/).